 GeneCards Summary for VTN Gene

 VTN (Vitronectin) is a Protein Coding gene.
 Diseases associated with VTN include Glanzmann Thrombasthenia and Camptodactyly-Arthropathy-Coxa Vara-Pericarditis Syndrome.
-Among its related pathways are ECM proteoglycans and Elastic fibre formation.
-GO annotations related to this gene include heparin binding and scavenger receptor activity.
+Among its related pathways are Proteoglycans in cancer and amb2 Integrin signaling.
+Gene Ontology (GO) annotations related to this gene include heparin binding and scavenger receptor activity.
 An important paralog of this gene is PRG4.

 Vitronectin is a cell adhesion and spreading factor found in serum and tissues.
 Vitronectin interact with glycosaminoglycans and proteoglycans.
 Is recognized by certain members of the integrin family and serves as a cell-to-substrate adhesion molecule.
 Inhibitor of the membrane-damaging effect of the terminal cytolytic complement pathway.

 Somatomedin-B is a growth hormone-dependent serum factor with protease-inhibiting activity.